Getting Started with Adafruit MEMENTO: Python Programmable DIY Camera Board

 Four M3 standoffs For mounting or attaching to an enclosure.

 On the software side, it can be programmed with both Arduino IDE and CircuitPython.
-Between CircuitPython and Arduino IDE, CircuitPython is definitely the easier one for coding and interfacing.
+Between CircuitPython and Arduino IDE, CircuitPython is definitely the easier one for coding and interfacing, making the board truly Python programmable for educational and rapid prototyping purposes.

 Application Description